Atlantic Live. 'We the People', Featuring - Georgetown University President John J. DeGioia, and The Atlantic’s Steve Clemons

 Steve then identify a missing point and things about what we can do to get people not just broadcasting our positions loudly but rather actually engaging and thinking through the merits of the other sides.
 He kind of thinks something is missing in our schools.

 Jack then replies by stating that he 'does n’t believe something is missing, but where it is missing. it is harder to do that in a more public context.
-Georgetown still has the center for contemporary Arab studies in the US which was the leading place to study in the Arab world.
-Over the years, Georgetown and the first Catholic University in 1968 that had the full time Rabbi, the first American university to have a full-time Imam, we established the center for the study of Jewish civilization over the last years and just last year we establish the leading center for the forensic study of the holocaust.
-In our community you will have the opportunity to be able to pool from those resources and try to establish your framework for engaging the world'.
+Georgetown still has the centre for contemporary Arab studies in the US which was the leading place to study in the Arab world.
+Over the years, Georgetown and the first Catholic University in 1968 that had the full-time Rabbi, the first American university to have a full-time Imam, we established the centre for the study of Jewish civilization over the last years and just last year we establish the leading centre for the forensic study of the Holocaust.
+In our community, you will have the opportunity to be able to pool from those resources and try to establish your framework for engaging the world'.

 Steve pushes his questions much further probing into that “So if President Trump were a student of yours jack, what will you have share with him?